Toothbrush: Musical

 A musical toothbrush is a type of manual or powered toothbrush designed to make tooth brushing habit more interesting.
 It is more commonly introduced to children to gain their attention and positively influence their tooth-brushing behavior.
-The music starts while child starts brushing, it continuously plays during the brushing and it ends when the child stops brushing.
+The music starts when the child starts brushing, plays continuously during the brushing, and ends when the child stops brushing.

 Tooth brushing

 Hygiene and care

 It is not recommended to share toothbrushes with others, since besides general hygienic concerns, there is a risk of transmitting diseases that are typically transmittable by blood, such as Hepatitis C.

 It is advisable to rinse the toothbrush with water, shake it off and let dry after use.

 Studies have shown that brushing to remove dental plaque more often than every 48 hours is enough to maintain gum and tooth health.
 Tooth brushing can remove plaque up to one millimeter below the gum line.
 Each person has a habitual brushing method, so more frequent brushing does not cover additional parts of the teeth or mouth.

-Most dentists recommended patients brush twice a day in the hope that frequent brushing would clean more areas of the mouth.
+Most dentists recommend patients brush twice a day in the hope that frequent brushing will clean more areas of the mouth.

 Tooth brushing is the most common preventive healthcare activity, but tooth and gum disease remain high, since lay people clean at most 40% of their tooth margins at the gum line.
-Videos show that even when asked to brush their best, they do not know how to clean effectively.
+Studies show that even when asked to brush their best, they do not know how to clean effectively.

 Risks and best practices

-Teeth can be damaged by several factors including poor oral hygiene, but also by wrong oral hygiene.
-Especially for sensitive teeth, damage to dentin and gums can be prevented by several measures including a correct brushing technique.
+Teeth can be damaged by several factors, including poor or wrong oral hygiene.
+Especially for sensitive teeth, damage to dentin and gums can be prevented by several measures, including correct brushing technique.

-It is beneficial when using a straight bristled brush: not to scrub horizontally over the necks of teeth; not to press the brush too hard against the teeth, to choose a toothpaste that is not too abrasive; and to wait at least 30 minutes after consumption of acidic food or drinks before brushing.
+It is beneficial when using a straight bristled brush not to scrub horizontally over the necks of teeth, not to press the brush too hard against the teeth, to choose a toothpaste that is not too abrasive, and to wait at least 30 minutes after consumption of acidic food or drinks before brushing.

-Harder toothbrushes reduce plaque more efficiently but are more stressful to teeth and gum; using a medium to soft brush for a longer cleaning time was rated to be the best compromise between cleaning result and gum and tooth health.
+Harder toothbrushes reduce plaque more efficiently but are more stressful to the teeth and gums; using a medium to soft brush for a longer cleaning time was rated to be the best compromise between cleaning results and gum and tooth health.

 A study by University College London found that advice on brushing technique and frequency given by 10 national dental associations, toothpaste and toothbrush companies, and in dental textbooks was inconsistent.